gillescastel/masterthesis/README.md

 ```

 Note that I use BibLaTeX (not BibTeX) so be aware of this if you're compiling this with something else than `latexmk`.
-You can also download the latest version as follows

-1. Click on Actions (located on the top)
-1. Click on the latest commit with a green checkmark
-1. Click on master.pdf to download the file